Private Placement Market

 The private placement market is an important source of funding in our province.
 Both private and public companies use it to raise money from investors.
 While the vast majority are investment funds and public companies like mining and utilities, many are start-up businesses, which pose a high risk to retail investors.
-The private placement market is also called the “exempt” market because those who use it do so under exemptions from securities laws that regulate public market companies.
+The private placement market is also called the "exempt market" because those who use it do so under exemptions from the requirement under securities law to file a prospectus when issuing securities.

 1. Private issuer exemption

-A company that meets the definition of a private issuer may sell its securities to fewer than 50 qualified shareholders—that is: directors, officers, or major shareholders of the company; close family, friends, or business associates of a principal; accredited investors; and current shareholders.
+A company that meets the definition of a private issuer may sell its securities to qualified shareholders—that is: directors, officers, or major shareholders of the company; close family, friends, or business associates of a principal; accredited investors; and current shareholders.

 A company may sell its securities to you without an offering memorandum or other disclosure if you are a close relative, close friend, or a close business associate of a director, executive officer, or major shareholder (a “principal”) of the company.
 The definition of who qualifies under this rule is very strict: